 2. (8-10) The Philistines disgrace the corpses of King Saul and his sons.

 So it happened the next day, when the Philistines came to strip the slain, that they found Saul and his three sons fallen on Mount Gilboa.
 And they cut off his head and stripped off his armor, and sent word throughout the land of the Philistines, to proclaim it in the temple of their idols and among the people.
 Then they put his armor in the temple of the Ashtoreths, and they fastened his body to the wall of Beth Shan.

 a.
-To proclaim it in the temple of their idols and among the people: Saul’s tragic death gave opportunity for the enemies of the LORD to disgrace His name.
+To proclaim it in the temple of their idols and among the people: Saul’s tragic death gave an opportunity for the enemies of the Lord to disgrace His name.
 Saul’s death was used to glorify pagan gods and to mock the living God.

 b.
 They fastened his body to the wall of Beth Shan: This was the ultimate insult against Saul.
 In that culture, to have your dead body treated this way was considered a fate worse than death itself.